San Pedro Yeloixtlahuaca: Climate

 In the municipality three climates are identified:

 Warm semi-dry, is presented in the west of the municipality.

 Warm subhumid, with rain in summer, is presented at the center of the municipality.

 Semi-warm climate, with rains in summer, are identified in the extreme southeast of the municipality.

-Main Ecosystems
+Flora and fauna

 Most of the municipality is covered by low deciduous forest associated with shrub and arboreal secondary vegetation that has been gradually dismantled, to be incorporated into the agricultural activity where corn and peanuts are grown, as well as pastures where goats exist.

 Within the fauna we find: the rattlesnake, scorpion, iguana, chameleon, mazacuata, black and white viper, rabbits, tlacuache, fox, coyote, skunk and raccoon.

 They have also come to see deer.

-Economic activity
+Economy

 Farming

 The municipality produces mainly grains such as corn, beans and peanuts; As for the vegetables, pumpkin, green chili, sugarcane, mango, pitaya, plum, avocado and papaya are grown in fruit growing.